 - The discount is provided for the agreement that existed during the time of the supply and every invoice raised earlier was discounted.

-- Recipient (Purchaser) has reversed ITC claimed that is attributable to discount (such discounts are given by the supplier through credit notes and Purchaser, by considering those credit notes in GSTR-3B Forms, reverse the ITC).
+- The recipient (Purchaser) has reversed the ITC’s claim that is attributable to a discount (such discounts are given by the supplier through credit notes and the Purchaser, by considering those credit notes in GSTR-3B Forms, reverses the ITC).

 Some Examples of Discounts Under CGST Section 15(3)(b)